QuantEcon/lecture-source-jl/rst_files/getting_started.rst

     * We do not recommend `JuliaPro <https://juliacomputing.com/products/juliapro.html>`_ due to its limited number of available packages

-* Open Julia, by navigating to Julia through your menus or desktop icons
+* Open Julia by navigating to Julia through your menus or desktop icons or typing ``julia`` into a terminal or windows console

-Either way you should now be looking at something like this (modulo your operating system)
+Either way you should now be looking at something like this

 .. figure:: /_static/figures/julia_term_1.png
    :scale: 100%

-This is called the JULIA *REPL* (Read-Evaluate-Print-Loop), which we discuss more :ref:`below <julia_repl>`
+This is called the JULIA *REPL* (Read-Evaluate-Print-Loop)

+We examine the REPL and its different modes in more detail in the :doc:`tools and editors <tools_editors>` lecture

+We'll start by installing some key Julia packages needed to run code in the lectures

+Typing ``]`` into the REPL switches to the package manager, where we can add packages

 * In the Julia terminal, type the following